Skip to content

 kubectl config use-context k3s-infra

-make nodes # verify both nodes Ready
+make nodes # verify nodes Ready

 make deploy-dashboard-secret